docker/docs/get-started/part5.md

 Some good news is, you have technically been working with stacks since part 3, when you created a Compose file and used `docker stack deploy`.
 But that was a single service stack running on a single host, which is not usually what takes place in production.
-Here, you will take what you've learned, make multiple services relate to each other, and run them on multiple machines.
+Here, you can take what you've learned, make multiple services relate to each other, and run them on multiple machines.

 You're doing great, this is the home stretch!